Vitamin B6 benefits, dosage, and deficiency

 Like many other B vitamins, B6 is important in the processes that allow us to use and store energy from our food.
 Because of this, vitamin B6 health benefits are most noticeable when taken in a supplement with other B vitamins.
 This will ensure optimum energy release.

-On top of that, iron and B6 are both needed to form haemoglobin, while magnesium and vitamin B6 work together to increase absorption (although magnesium does often inhibit the absorption of other nutrients).
+On top of that, iron and B6 are both needed to form haemoglobin, while magnesium and vitamin B6 work together to increase absorption.

 What are the symptoms of low vitamin B6?